Competitor Comparison • AI Gateway

 Kong AI Gateway vs Posturio

-If Kong AI Gateway and Posturio are both on the shortlist, the practical decision is often whether AI rollout should be solved inside a broader gateway platform or through a more focused AI-specific control plane and operator workflow.
+If Kong AI Gateway and Posturio are both on the shortlist, the practical decision is often whether AI should be solved inside a broader gateway platform or through a more focused AI-specific review workflow.
 Posturio fits teams that want AI Gateway plus request review, hosted evaluation, and a shared platform path into additional internal AI workflows.

 Posturio centralizes policy, routing, and usage review so teams do not have to rebuild the same control layer inside every internal tool.